Damiant1989/Github-final-project/CODE_OF_CONDUCT.md

 # Display The Output
 # print ("New Code Of Conduct File")
-# A code of conduct helps set the ground rules for the behavior of your project's participants.
-It defines standards for how to engage in a community.
+# A contribution guidelines in Addition to the repository should be available to the community under the Apache License 2.0.